OffchainLabs/arb-os/doc/MiniLanguageTutorial.md

 `let` *name* = *expression* ;

 > Create a new local variable and initialize it with the value of *expression*.
-The compiler infers that the new variable has the same type as *expression* .
-The variable goes out of scope when execution leaves the current codeblock.
-If the new variable has the same name as an already-existing variable, it will mask the existing variable definition for as long as the new variable is in scope.
+> The compiler infers that the new variable has the same type as *expression*.
+> The variable goes out of scope when execution leaves the current codeblock.
+> If the new variable has the same name as an already-existing variable, it will mask the existing variable definition for as long as the new variable is in scope.
+> The type of *expression* cannot be *void*, or a compilation error will occur.

 `let` ( *nameorbinding1* , *nameorbinding2*, ... ) = *expression* ;